XXX: State of the Union: Plot

 After retrieving the plans, Stone learns that Deckert is planning a coup against President James Sanford.
 Stone contacts Steele and shows him the plans.
 When Steele notes that his plans are not clear proof, Stone frustratingly leaves, to Steele's initial disbelief.
 During a conversation with Deckert, Steele realizes Stone was right.
-He finds Stone and tells him that Deckert wants to kill Sanford and his successors so he can replace Sanford as President, in opposition to Sanford's current plans to dismantle various military presences to focus on foreign aid.
+He finds Stone and tells him that Deckert wants to kill Sanford and his successors so he can replace Sanford as president, in opposition to Sanford's current plans to dismantle various military presences to focus on foreign aid.

 Stone, Steele, and Shavers enlist the aid of Zeke and his crew.
 Together, they rob a civilian truck that is secretly hauling guns and equipment for the Department of Homeland Security while disguised as a cheese truck.
 They end up hijacking a tank, and Stone helps Steele penetrate the Capitol building where Sanford's State of the Union Address is being held.
 A shootout starts, and Gibbons kills Mayweather.
-Deckert and Cobb abduct Sanford, and with Gibbons now free they escape on a bullet train.
+Deckert and Cobb abduct Sanford, and with Gibbons now free, they escape on a bullet train.
 Lola arrives with a Ford Shelby Cobra Concept, which Stone uses to chase and infiltrate the train.
-He engages and kills Cobb before engaging Deckert, while Gibbons flies a helicopter which Steele extracts Sanford by.
-Stone jumps out after Gibbons derails and destroys the train, killing Deckert.
+He kills Cobb before engaging Deckert, while Gibbons flies a helicopter Steele uses to extract Sanford.
+Stone jumps out as Gibbons derails and destroys the train, killing Deckert.

-The story is covered up, and Deckert is buried and branded as a hero.
+The story is covered up, and Deckert is buried and branded a hero.
 Sanford awards Steele and the unknown soldier (Stone) the Medal of Honor.
-Stone is officially released from prison, and keeping his promise not to interfere with Lola's life, says his goodbyes and returns to his former lifestyle.
+Stone is officially released from prison, and he says his goodbyes and returns to his former lifestyle.
 In the now-rebuilt NSA Headquarters, Gibbons, Steele, and Shavers discuss potential qualities for the next Triple X agent.